dias375/FundsLoader/README.md

 # FundsLoader 💸
 ## Financial Market Funds Loading API (Java / Spring Boot / SQL).

-Challenge
-In finance, it's common for accounts to have so-called "velocity limits".
+In finance, "velocity limits" are necessary for security reasons.
 In this task, you'll create a Java Spring boot application that accepts or declines attempts to load funds into customers' accounts in real-time.
 Each attempt to load funds will come as a single-line JSON payload, structured as follows:
 ```